-Class 2-Bicycle racks should be provided for visitors/deliveries near the front door of every building.
-A minimum of two to four racks should be provided, with additional capacity as recommended in Table 10-3.
+Short Term: Bicycle racks should be provided for visitors/deliveries near the front door of every building.
+A minimum of four racks should be provided per building entrance, with additional capacity as recommended in Table 10-3 or as needed based on monitoring.